microsoft/lst-bench/README.md

 ## Configuration Files
 The configuration files used in LST-Bench are YAML files.

-You can find their schema, which provides a description of the expected structure and properties, [here](src/main/resources/schemas).
+You can find their schema, which describes the expected structure and properties, [here](src/main/resources/schemas).

-Additionally, you can find sample configurations that can serve as guidelines for creating your own configurations [here](src/main/resources/config).
+Additionally, you can find sample configurations that can serve as guidelines for creating your configurations [here](src/main/resources/config).

 ## Architecture